Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Experimental Results

 \subsection{Implementation details and model setting}

 In the implementation, the feature extractors $F_{NS}(\cdot)$ and $F_S(\cdot)$, as well as the domain discriminator $d(\cdot)$, are composed of fully connected layers with the ReLU activation function.
+Given the input DE features with a small feature dimensionality, a lightweight network architecture would be more appropriate as discussed in prior works \cite{zhou2023pr,liang2021eegfusenet}.
 Specifically, $F_{NS}(\cdot)$ is designed with 310 neurons (input layer)-64 neurons (hidden layer 1)-ReLU activation-64 neurons (hidden layer 2)-ReLU activation-64 neurons (output feature layer).
-The probability of node dropout is set to 0.2, resulting in 49 remaining channels. $F_S(\cdot)$ is designed with 245 neurons (input layer)-64 neurons (hidden layer 1)-ReLU activation-64 neurons (hidden layer 2)-ReLU activation-64 neurons (output feature layer).
+The probability of node dropout $\zeta$\% is set to 0.2, resulting in 49 remaining channels. $F_S(\cdot)$ is designed with 245 neurons (input layer)-64 neurons (hidden layer 1)-ReLU activation-64 neurons (hidden layer 2)-ReLU activation-64 neurons (output feature layer).
 The domain discriminator $d(\cdot)$ is designed with 64 neurons (input layer)-64 neurons (hidden layer 1)-ReLU activation-dropout layer-64 neurons (hidden layer 2)-2 neurons (output layer) / 3 neurons (output layer)-$\operatorname{Softmax}$ activation.
 Gradient descent and parameter optimization are carried out using the RMSprop optimizer, with a learning rate set to 1e-3 and a batch size of 48.
 In the GCN architecture, we set $\varphi$ in Eq. \ref{Eq:chev} as 3 to ensure the extraction of stable graph network features.
 This choice strikes a balance by incorporating relevant channel features while minimizing the introduction of noise.
 To further fine-tune the model, we set the balancing parameter $\lambda$ in Eq. \ref{Eq:aij_loss} to 0.01.
 For the multi-head self-attention mechanism, we utilize $H=64$ in Eq. \ref{Eq:MHA}.
 This configuration allows the model to capture multiple perspectives and enhance its ability to input data.
 All the models are trained using the PyTorch API on an NVIDIA GeForce RTX 1080 GPU, with CUDA version 11.7.
 During the model training process, we solely utilize the raw target data without any label information.
 This approach aligns with previous EEG-based emotion recognition methods that employ a transfer learning framework, as demonstrated in studies such as \cite{li2019multisource, zhong2020eeg, wu2020transfer, li2021can}.